Is bottled water better for you?09 June 2022 | Facts & Curiosities

 Hey Big Spender

-In Britain alone, we spend £2.4 billion a year on bottled water, and our appetite is nearly double what it was in 2001.
-Industry advertising shamelessly channels the language of makeup and beauty products to convince you to buy – claiming bottled water “helps women lose weight and feel beautiful”, “improves skin tone” and designing bottles to resemble the “ideal hourglass figure” many gym bunnies aspire to obtain.
+The UK market for bottled water was worth 1.6 billion British pounds in 2020.
+Industry advertising shamelessly channels the language of makeup and beauty products to convince you to buy – claiming bottled water “improves skin tone” – and designing bottles to resemble the “ideal hourglass figure” many gym bunnies aspire to obtain.
 You now know that the health benefits of tap water are the same (or greater), so stick it to the man and turn on the tap!
 If not for yourself, for our planet:

 In Britain alone we get through 8 billion single-use plastic bottles a year – and only about two in ten of those ever make it into recycling bins.
 Public awareness of the amount of plastic plaguing our planet has perhaps never been higher, thanks in no small part to documentaries like Blue Planet 2, but scientists still believe there will likely be more plastic in the ocean than fish by 2050.
 I know what I would rather see when I’m snorkelling in crystal clear waters, and it isn’t an old bottle of Evian.

-It takes 82 million barrels of oil to produce a years supply of bottled water.
-That’s enough to fuel 6 to 7 million cars for a year.
+It takes a quarter of a litre of oil to produce a single one-litre water bottle.
 Next time you reach for a bottle of water, imagine one quarter of it full of crude oil.
 That’s how much was used to manufacture it.

 But I need to drink 8 glasses of water a day